GrenManSK/mdown/README.md

 `--chapter [Integer]` - will download manga which has supplied chapter in it

+`--saver` - will download images of lower quality and lower download size; will save network resources and reduce download time

+`--stat` - will add txt file which contains status information

+`--quiet` - will not use curses window output

 `--max-consecutive [Integer]` - will download manga images by supplied number at once; it is highly recommended to use **MAX *50*** (default is *40*) because of lack of performance and non complete manga downloading, meaning chapter will not download correctly, meaning missing pages, **!!
 USE IT BASED ON YOUR INTERNET SPEED, IF YOU HAVE SLOW INTERNET SPEED USE LOWER NUMBER**

-`--saver` - will download images of lower quality and lower download size; will save network resources and reduce download time

-`--force-delete` - will force to delete *.lock file which is stopping from running another instance of program; NOTE that if you already have one instance running it will fail to delete the original file and thus it will crash
+`--force` - will download manga even if it already exists

+`--offset [Integer]` - changes start offset e.g. 50 starts from chapter 50

+`--database-offset [Integer]` - changes start offset e.g. 50 starts from 50 item in database; this occurs before manga is sorted, which result in some weird behavior like missing chapters; For users using `--unsorted`

+`--unsorted` - database will not be sorted

 `--cwd` - change current working directory

-`--stat` - will add txt file which contains status information

-`--web` - will enter web mode and will open browser on port 8080, core lock file will not be initialized; if ctrl+c mid download, program cache will not be automatically cleared, there is button in web to exit program.
-If program can not be exited with ctrl+c use it to exit program or type "<http://127.0.0.1:8080/end>" in browser, that can happen when you use program without web flag and then again with web flag in same terminal

 `--encode` - will print url in program readable format

 `--log` - will print log

-`--quiet` - will not use curses window output

 `--check` - check for for any manga updates

 `--update` - will download manga updates

-`--delete` - will delete database

 `--search` - will search for manga by its title